 Gone are the times of actual love stories because we are way too busy chasing goals.
 There are relationships of convenience which, at times, end up in bliss or else… Convenience is also the reason why our audience back then dissed Kabhi Alvida Naa Kehna.
 It’s more comfortable to quickly deem this grey, unpleasant, not-so-mellow tearjerker as bad cinema than initiate a conversation over its subject.

 For me, Kabhi Alvida Naa Kehna will forever remain an immensely special film.
-The fact that I watched it (with family, by the way) during my growing up years also made a subliminal impact on my thought process.
+I watched it with family during my growing-up years and it had made a subliminal impact on my thought process.
 So much so that it is almost aspirational when Dev remarks…

 “Hum pagal the…Hum ajeeb the…

 Akele jitne adhoore, saath utne hi poore the…

 Zameen pe toh chal hi nahi rahe the…”

 How I wish, how I wish!